 CS had been in a de-facto relationship with her partner for the past 15 years.
-CS visited her partner’s home to discuss finances and pets.
+She visited her partner’s home to discuss finances and pets.
 CS remained at the premises overnight.

-Outcome: Conditional release order without conviction at Parramatta Local Court
+Conditional release order without conviction: Parramatta Local Court

 O’Brien Criminal and Civil Solicitors successfully acted for CS in the Local Court.

 We tendered material on behalf of CS including her letter to the Court.
 We also made submissions asking the Court exercise its discretion not to record a conviction against CS for domestic violence.

 After considering that material, the Court agreed to a conditional release order (without conviction) for a period of 18 months (section 10(1)(a) Crimes (Sentencing Procedure) Act 1999).

 If you’re facing domestic violence charges of any kind, contact our defence lawyers today.